hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

   .. tab:: Via CLI

-    You can :ref:`create a migration manually <manual_migrations>` and add your `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ and your `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ to it.
+    :ref:`Create a migration manually <manual_migrations>` and add your `Postgres function <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ and your `Postgres trigger <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__ to it.

-    Then apply the migration by running:
+    Apply the migration by running:

     .. code-block:: bash